 Triennial Review Process

-The Clean Water Act requires that ADEQ review its water quality standards (Regulation 2) every three years, at least.
+The Clean Water Act requires that DEQ review its water quality standards (Regulation 2) every three years, at least.
 The triennial review process, outlined below, must be followed.

 - Governor’s Review – The rulemaking is sent to the Governor’s Office for review.

-- Petition the Commission – ADEQ petitions the Arkansas Pollution Control and Ecology Commission (APC&EC) to adopt revisions proposed by the ADEQ Water Quality Planning Branch.
+- Petition the Commission – DEQ petitions the Arkansas Pollution Control and Ecology Commission (APC&EC) to adopt revisions proposed by the DEQ Water Quality Planning Branch.
 These revisions may be necessary because of new scientific information or simply to correct things like typographical errors.

-- Public Notice – Regulation 8 requires that information about the proposed revisions be published in newspapers with statewide circulation.
-Copies of the proposed regulation are made available at ADEQ headquarters and at local public libraries.
+- Public Notice – Rule 8 requires that information about the proposed revisions be published in newspapers with statewide circulation.
+Copies of the proposed regulation are made available at DEQ headquarters and at local public libraries.

-- Public Hearings – Public hearings are held across Arkansas to gather public input on the proposed revisions.
+- Public Hearings – A public hearing is held to gather public input on the proposed revisions.
 The hearing is held at least 20 days after the date of public notice.
-During these hearings, written and oral comments concerning the proposed revisions are accepted and entered into the public record.
+During the hearing, written and oral comments concerning the proposed revisions are accepted and entered into the public record.

 - Public Comment Period – The public comment period will extend at least ten days beyond the public hearing, and written comments will continue to be accepted and entered into public record during this period.

-- Responsive Summary – ADEQ must read and publicly respond to all comments received during the public comment period.
-This response, Responsive Summary, is published on ADEQ's website.
+- Responsive Summary – DEQ must read and publicly respond to all comments received during the public comment period.
+This response, Responsive Summary, is published on DEQ's website.

-- Update Governor’s Office – The final draft of Regulation No. 2 is sent to the governor's office for review if substantive changes were made based on public comment.
+- Update Governor’s Office – If needed, the final draft of Rule 2 is sent to the governor's office for review if substantive changes were made based on public comment.

-- Legislative Approval – The draft Regulation 2 is then sent to two legislative committees for review: Public Health, and Rules and Regulations.
+- Legislative Approval – After adoption by the APC&EC, the rule is then sent to two legislative committees for review: Public Health, and Rules and Regulations.

 - EPA Approval – The final draft is then sent to U.S. EPA for final approval.
 The regulation may be used for Clean Water Act purposes only after EPA approval.